Lighting the Path

 About the Author

 Deborah Sigrist has been a hospice nurse in the inpatient hospice facility setting since 1989.
-She presently works at the Palliative Center for Caring, a five-bed inpatient unit located at The Heritage, St. Ann’s Community Campus, in Rochester.
+She presently works at the Leo Center for Caring, a ten-bed inpatient unit located on St. Ann’s Community's Irondequoit campus, near Rochester, NY.
 Deborah gives presentations on the dying process, teaches end-of-life care to hospice workers, and facilitates bereavement support groups.
 She is certified in hospice and palliative nursing.
 To order your copy for just $5, click here.

 Here's an excerpt from the booklet